 There are few things better than coming up with an idea and seeing it take shape in the world.
-In my current role leading Platform, I get to support a group of intensely dedicated, brilliant people to do exactly.
+In my current role leading Platform, I get to support a group of intensely dedicated, brilliant people do just that.
 All of us are constantly thinking of new ways to help the founders we invest in build and grow great things.
 So I’m proud to say that we’ve built our own team and culture to be so flexible that the only things that matter are results and speed.
 If you have an idea at First Round, you can just do it.

 This is how some of our most important initiatives have started — everything from First Round Review and First Round Network, to our newest program, Pitch Assist, an internal fundraising agency that helps our founders craft the pitch and narrative they need to nail their next round of funding.
 It’s thrilling and rare that something like that can go from idea to reality in mere weeks here.

-When I started here eight years ago, there was no Platform Team.
+When I started here nine years ago, there was no Platform Team.
 Now it’s 15 people working hard for our companies, constantly iterating and experimenting to build software, connecting founders with the advice they need, organizing high-utility events, and more.
 When I watch these people do incredible things, like explain the value of our work to our shareholders (LPs), or release a huge, helpful set of data, or bring an amazing thought leader into our network, I’m blown away.
 I love these moments.